nirmal-mewada/jmeter-loom/ReadMe.md

 9. Final Result.
 ![Alt Text](screenshots/Result.png)

+### Warning: Thread Pinning
+While this may have a Java-specific context, it's crucial to remember that any sampler component, element, or listener utilizing synchronized blocks or native JNI calls can lead to what's known as Thread pinning.
+In such cases, Virtual threads may not scale effectively due to a limited number of OS threads, potentially resulting in inconsistent or abnormal behavior.

 ## Contribution

 If you'd like to contribute to this project, please fork the repository and create a pull request.
 We welcome contributions from the community!